Class-Incremental Learning with Repetition: Class-Incremental Learning with Repetition Generators

 \subsection{Sampling-Based Generator}

 The Sampling-Based Generator ($\gsamp$) generates arbitrarily long streams and controls the repetitions via probability distributions.
-The stream generator allows to control the \textit{first occurrence} of new classes and the \textit{amount of repetitions} of old classes.
+The stream generator allows controlling the \textit{first occurrence} of new classes and the \textit{amount of repetitions} of old classes.
 Unlike $\gslot$, it allows to generate infinite and even unbalanced streams.

 $\gsamp$ parameters: \begin{itemize} \item $N$: Stream length, i.e. number of experiences in the stream. \item $S$: Experience size which defines the number of samples in each experience. \item $\mathcal{P}_f(\mathcal{S})$: Probability distribution over the stream $\mathcal{S}$ used for sampling the experience ID of the first occurrence in each class. \item $P_r$: List of repetition probabilities for dataset classes. \end{itemize}